Optimal $\delta$-Correct Best-Arm Selection for Heavy-Tailed Distributions: Introduction

-{\bf Contributions:} Our first contribution is an impossibility result illustrating why some distributional restrictions on arms are necessary for $\delta$-correct algorithms to be effective.
-Consider an algorithm that provides $\delta$-correct guarantees when acting on a finite set of distributions belonging to a collection $\mathcal{U}$, where $\mathcal{U}$ comprises distributions with unbounded support that are {\em $\KL$ right dense} (defined in Section \ref{sec:problem}).
-In this set-up we show that the sample complexity of the algorithm in every instance of it acting on a finite set of distributions in $\mathcal{U}$, must be infinite.
-Examples of such a $\mathcal{U}$ include all light-tailed distributions with unbounded support (a distribution is said to be light tailed if its moment generating function is finite in a neighborhood of zero).
-Another example is a collection of unbounded distributions supported on $\Re$ that are in $\mathcal{L}^p$, for some $p \geq 1$.
-That is, for some $p \geq 1$, their absolute $p^{th}$ moment is finite.
+\paragraph{Contributions.} Our first contribution is an impossibility result illustrating why some distributional restrictions on arms are necessary for $\delta$-correct algorithms to be practical.
+Consider an algorithm that provides $\delta$-correct guarantees when acting on a finite set of distributions, each belonging to a collection $\mathcal{H}$, where $\mathcal{H}$ comprises distributions with unbounded support that are {\em $\KL$ right dense} (defined in Section~\ref{sec:problem.baimean}).
+In this setup, we show that the expected number of samples required by any algorithm on every instance must be infinite.
+Examples of such $\mathcal{H}$ include all light-tailed distributions with unbounded support (a distribution is said to be light-tailed if its moment-generating function is finite in a neighborhood of zero).
+Another example is a collection of unbounded distributions supported on $\Re$, which have a finite absolute $p^{th}$ moment, for some $p \geq 1$.

 To arrive at an effective $\delta$-correct algorithm, we restrict arm distributions to the collection